young-bob/CAD-Capstone/README.md

 ## 💡 Our Solution

-A **mobile-first , web platform** that automates volunteer coordination with GPS-verified attendance, instant certificates, and real-time progress tracking.
+A **mobile-first, web platform** that automates volunteer coordination with GPS-verified attendance, instant certificates, and real-time progress tracking.

 ### For Volunteers 🙋
 - 📍 **Smart Discovery**: Location-based matching finds opportunities within 5 km